MicrosoftDocs/power-platform/power-platform/developer/create-developer-environment.md

 ## Where do I start?

-If you have a work account, and want to use it to learn Power Platform, [Sign up for the Power Apps Developer Plan](#power-apps-developer-plan).
+If you have a work account, and want to use it to learn Power Platform, [Sign up for the Power Apps Developer Plan](#sign-up-for-the-power-apps-developer-plan).

 If you don't have a work account or prefer a Sandbox tenant to learn Power Platform, [create a test tenant](#how-to-create-a-test-tenant) before signing up for the developer environment.

-## Power Apps Developer Plan
+## Sign up for the Power Apps Developer Plan

 The Power Apps Developer Plan gives you a free development environment to build and test with Power Apps, Power Automate, and Microsoft Dataverse.